jiang18/mph/docs/docs/options.md

 mph --simulate --num_phenotypes 100 --grm_list chr.grms.txt --heritability 0.5 --output pheno
 ```
 In the *i*th row of the GRM list file are GRM(*i*) and VC(*i*).
 MPH simulates total genetic values (**g**) by sampling **g** from N(**0**,**V**) in which **V** is equal to the sum of all GRM(*i*)\*VC(*i*).
 MPH further simulates phenotypes by adding an error term (**e**) to **g** based on heritability.

-**The simulation of correlated traits is not currently supported.**

 ## Prediction
 Empirical best linear unbiased predictions (EBLUPs)